openstack/openstack-manuals/doc/common/glossary.rst

    Queens

       The code name for the seventeenth release of OpenStack.
-The design summit will take place in Sydney, Australia.
+The OpenStack summit took place in Sydney, Australia.
 The release is named after the Queens Pound river in the South Coast region of New South Wales.